0xCompute/rubidity.review/README.md

 All other "value" types are (re)using a kind of genric typed class that than delegates via method_missing to wherever.
 Yes, a security and performance nightmare.
-While this apprach may look like ingenius for being "quick & dirty" it is a clasic anti-pattern / major design flaw, that is, do NOT use method_missing UNLESS it is the last option.
+While this approach may look like ingenious for being "quick & dirty" it is a clasic anti-pattern / major design flaw, that is, do NOT use method_missing UNLESS it is the last option.
 And options are many with the preference of doing the hard work